 Meningococcal meningitis is a serious disease that causes inflammation in the brain and spinal cord.
 There's a lot you can do to protect yourself and your family from meningitis.
 A combination of vaccines and commonsense steps like washing hands can cut the odds that you'll catch the disease.

 You can prevent it by getting the meningococcal vaccine.
 There are three types:

 - Meningococcal conjugate vaccine (MCV4): Menactra (MenACWY-DT) and Menveo (MenACWY-CRM), MenQuadfi

 - Serogroup B Meningococcal B: Trumenba (MenB-FHbp) and Bexsero (MenB-4C)

 Doctors recommend that kids get a shot of MCV4 at age 11 or 12.
-They need a booster shot at 16.
+The Serogroup B shot is given at 16.